javiergarciamolina/portfolio/README.md

 ![captcha_image5](https://user-images.githubusercontent.com/70718425/104241077-62ba4b80-545d-11eb-9c28-9d09d27b464e.png)

 Out of 36 testing images (i.e. 144 digits), our algorithm failed to recognize 4 digits, which was probably due to the digit extraction algorithm.
 It didn't missclassify any digit.
+Our model achieved a validation accuracy of 0.9677, with the equal probability benchmark accuracy being 0.022.

 ## Main technologies used: